agrc/quilter/README.md

 Have you ever tried to download a bunch of data from raster.utah.gov, clicking one link at a time, and thought "There's got to be an easier way to do this?"

-Enter quilter, a python script built on the GDAL python library that will automatically download, extract, merge, and reproject all the datasets in your search.
+Enter quilter, a python script built on the GDAL python library that will automatically download, extract, merge, and reproject all the datasets in your search using a CSV created by raster.utah.gov (the CSV generator is under development).

 quilter works on all the different products available on raster.utah.gov:
 * DEMs